Farmers and Merchants Bank of Los Angeles: Institutional history

-However, a one-branch downtown bank was eventually seen as not likely to continue to grow.
+A one-branch downtown bank was eventually seen as not likely to continue to grow.
 In 1956, it merged with Security First National Bank, which became in later years Security Pacific National Bank, and ultimately was acquired by the Bank of America.

-The location of the bank prior to 1905 was on the southeast corner of Main and Commercial streets.

-Architecture
+Building

-Designed in the Classical Revival style, the 1905 Farmers and Merchants Bank remains one of Southern California's finest examples of the early "temples of finance" which were popular at the turn of the century.
+Built in 1905, the bank was designed by the firm of Morgan and Walls.
+Designed in the Classical Revival style, the building is one of Southern California's finest examples of the early "temples of finance" which were popular at the turn of the century.
 Its two-story facade, reminiscent of a Roman temple, is punctuated by an entrance framed with Corinthian columns topped by a large triangular pediment.
-Built in 1905, the bank was designed by the firm of Morgan and Walls.

-Present day

 The Farmers & Merchants Bank building has been established as Los Angeles Historic-Cultural Monument #271.